Cruise Extras Worth Paying For. And Those That Are Not

 A better cabin is worth paying extra for.

 I recommend at least look at a balcony cabin.
-You will have access to fresh air and can enjoy sailing, sunrises, sunsets and views sat out there.
+You will have access to fresh air and can enjoy sailing, sunrises, sunsets and views while sat out there.
 One warning, is that once you have cruised in a balcony cabin, it is so good that it is hard to go back to oceanview or inside cabins.

 I believe that a good cabin is worth paying extra for and always do.